joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/03/travel/jura-wine-climate-change.html?searchResultPosition=4

 **For the Astros, a Stinging Loss and an Uncertain Future**\
-`Houston’s experience couldn’t save it in the World Series and with Carlos Correa sounding like a player who has already left, there is no telling what the team might look like next season.`\
+`Houston’s experience couldn’t save it in the World Series.
+With Carlos Correa hinting he might leave, there is no telling what the team might look like next season.`\
 https://nytimes.com/2021/11/03/sports/baseball/astros-lose-world-series.html?searchResultPosition=5

 **Your Garden Isn’t Winding Down: It’s Still Lichen Season**\